Chlef International Airport

 Chlef International Airport (IATA: CFK, ICAO: DAOI), also known as Aboubakr Belkaid Airport, is an airport 5 km north of the city of Chlef, in Algeria.

 The DAOI-Chlef VOR/DME (Ident: CLF) is located on the field.

 During World War II, the facility was known as "Warnier Airfield".
 It was a major Twelfth Air Force base of operations during the North African Campaign against the German Afrika Korps.

 Airlines and destinations

+The following airlines operate regular scheduled and charter flights at Chlef Airport: